 The more data from source systems imported into Cube, the more useful it becomes.
 Cube's flexibility allows for data of various sorts to be imported.
 All source data is tied to what is known as a data table within Cube.
 Data tables have main data constructs associated with them:

 - Dimensions: These define the structure of the data from the source system.
-Dimensions will end up being mapped to your dimensions within Cube itself to determine where that data lives as part of the data import process.
+As part of the data import process, dimensions will be mapped to your dimensions within Cube itself to determine where that data lives.

 - Transactions: The transactions represent the raw data from the source system.
-For General Ledgers / ERPs this is typically journal entries / line items, but it could also be payroll records if the source data is from an HRIS system.
+For General Ledgers/ERPs, these are typically journal entries/line items, but they could also be payroll records if the source data is from an HRIS system.

 Creating a Connection / Data Table

 Before being able to import data from a source system, that source system needs to be connected to Cube.
-The happens through two primary constructs within Cube:
+This happens through two primary constructs within Cube:

-- Data Tables: Within Cube these are the primary objects for tracking data from a source system, handling everything from flat file uploads to sophisticated integrations.
+- Data Tables: Within Cube, these are the primary objects for tracking data from a source system, handling everything from flat file uploads to sophisticated integrations.
+Learn more about data tables.

-- Connections: A connection is essentially a data table tied to some third party system (i.e. QuickBooks Online, NetSuite).
+- Connections: A connection is essentially a data table tied to a third-party system (e.g., QuickBooks Online, NetSuite).

 Importing Source Dimensions

 The first step to importing data for a given data table is importing the structure of that data from the source system into Cube.
 There are two primary JSON structures in which source dimensions can be imported, either via a "flat" JSON structure or a "nested" one.
-The first structure is a flat structure whereby parent / child relationships are specified via paired IDs.
+The first structure is a flat structure whereby parent/child relationships are specified via paired IDs.
 An example of that is shown below.
-Alternatively, there is a "nested" structure whereby the children for a given dimension is a sub-element of the parent JSON object.
+Alternatively, there is a "nested" structure whereby the children for a given dimension are a sub-element of the parent JSON object.

-See the "Examples" section of the relevant endpoint in our API docs for more specific examples and options.
+For more specific examples and options, see the "Examples" section of the relevant endpoint in our API docs.

 [